 The divorce process is rife with emotionally and financially charged decisions that will affect your entire family for years to come.
 A trustworthy and experienced advocate who will listen to your concerns is vital to ensuring that your rights and best interests are protected.

-At The Law Offices of Dorie A. Rogers, APC, we represent clients in Orange County and Riverside County, California, in complex, high net worth cases as well as relatively simple divorces.
+At The Law Offices of Dorie A. Rogers, APC, we represent clients in Orange County and Riverside County, California, in complex, high net worth divorces as well as relatively simple cases.
 Our clients can rely on our commitment to providing exceptional service while handling even the most challenging of cases.

 Our founding attorney